robbie-wasabi/glow/README.md

 ## Caveats

+Important notes while working with Glow - many of which are subject to change in the future.

+### Configuration Error Handling

 Rather than throwing an error, the client will always panic when it discovers missing configuration such as transactions, scripts, contracts, flow.json, accounts, etc...

+### Logging

 The "log()" function in cadence does not print any output in the terminal...
 This is obviously not ideal but use "panic()" in scripts and txns to print desired log outputs.